balakreshnan/Samples2024/finetuning/finetuneprocess0424.md

 - Save the model to registry to use in production.
 - Saving in registry also allows to share with other in the same organization.
 - The model consumers might be user or applications built on top of it.
-- It is absolutly necessary to manage the fine tuning life cycle management.
+- It is absolutely necessary to manage the fine-tuning life cycle management.
-- Security and privacy is also important in the fine tuning process.
+- Security and privacy is also important in the fine-tuning process.
 - Be transparent in the process and results.

 ### Process